 As for compensation, the field of network security generally rewards experience with higher pay.
 PayScale confirms the follow sliding pay scale for network security engineers:

-Education and training in network security may also provide pathways to other network security jobs offering higher levels of compensation, such as lead software security engineer, chief information security officer and others.
+Education and training in network security may also provide pathways to other network security jobs offering higher levels of compensation, such as lead software security engineer and chief information security officer.

 These days, computers are part of nearly every aspect of our lives.
-To help develop the cyber security and software development experts of the future, Maryville University offers a host of online computer science degree programs.
+To help develop the cybersecurity and software development experts of the future, Maryville University offers a host of online computer science degree programs.
 Students can complete these courses online and have more flexibility to fit education into their busy schedules.
-The online master’s in software development degree program in particular helps students deepen their understanding of software design and application development.
-There’s no application fee, no previous experience required, and can be completed in as little as one year.
+The online master’s in software development degree program in particular helps students deepen their understanding of software design and application development and can start professionals on the path toward becoming a network security engineer.
+There’s no application fee, no previous experience required, and it can be completed in as little as one year.